camikazegreen/interview/README.md

 # UAQS Unit #

 ## Overview ##
+The UA QuickStart component that describes an academic unit.
 This repository contains a module made with [Features](https://www.drupal.org/project/features) that provides a UAQS Unit content type.

 ## Requirements ##
 - In order to use this feature, you must first download and enable the [Features](https://www.drupal.org/project/features) module.